 Paige has lived in the area and worked with the community for many years- serving as a very active member of the Lincoln Elementary PTO.
 When Paige is not making the office run more efficiently, she enjoys traveling with her husband, three children, and her dog Otto to Brown County in the summer for a stay in the hills of Nashville, Indiana.
 She is excited to learn more about the watershed, and assist with the daily activities of TWF.

 Jennifer Romano, Communications Coordinator

 A Whitley County native, Jennifer Romano holds a Bachelor of Arts degree in Communication from Purdue University.
 With a long career of professional writing, non-profit work, photography, marketing and public relations, Romano is excited to work for an organization with a mission so near and dear to her heart.
-Growing up, Jennifer spent a lot of time with friends and family fishing, swimming and skating on the lakes in the northern part of our watershed.
+Growing up, Jennifer spent a lot of time with friends and family fishing, swimming, canoeing and ice skating on the lakes in the northern part of our watershed.

 Caitlin Yoder, Watershed Coordinator

 Caitlin Yoder grew up in Warsaw, Indiana.
 She achieved a Bachelor of Science in Business Administration and Accounting from Grace College.
 She also holds a Certificate in Watershed Management from the Indiana Watershed Leadership Academy at Purdue University.
 Caitlin grew up very passionate about building community and protecting the environment.
 One fun fact about Caitlin is that she is a huge fan of bugs.
 When she is not at work or enamored with insects, she enjoys spending quality time with her husband Vincent and her two sons (Theo, 7 and Fletcher, 2).
 Together they also have a cat (Sushi) and a golden doodle (Sammy).